carbon-design-system/carbon/docs/guides/support.md

   - Triage - Issues that need triaging
   - Needs Refined - Issues that will be worked on in future sprints, but need to be broken down into smaller chunks and discussed.
-  - Needs a11y review - Issues that need to be brough the Carbon Accessibility Guild for further refinement and clarity.
+  - Needs a11y review - Issues that need to be brought to the Carbon Accessibility Guild for further refinement and clarity.
   - Backlog - Issues that have been refined move into the Backlog, where they will be sized and assigned for a future sprint.